Dnyaneshwar-02/Automating-Monthly-Billing-and-Emailing/README.md

 These lines specify the SMTP server (smtp_server) and port (smtp_port) for Gmail.
 Gmail's SMTP server is used for sending emails securely over the internet.

-E. Email Content Generation
+#Email Content Generation
 The email content generation involves constructing an HTML template with placeholders for customer-specific data:
 It begins with HTML and CSS styling for the email content, including a table structure for displaying purchase details.
 Customer-specific data such as the total bill amount and purchase details are inserted into the HTML template dynamically.
 A company logo is embedded in the email as an attachment.
 The email also contains a link for customers to make payments.

-F. Sending Emails
+#Sending Emails
 The main process of sending emails is executed within a loop iterating over unique customer email addresses:
 For each unique email address, purchase data specific to that customer is extracted from the DataFrame.
 The HTML email content is personalized with customer-specific purchase details.